apps4uco/clmul/README.md

 Enable the llvm feature to use llvm intrinsics.

-This will create fn for all integer types, see documentation.
+This will create fn for all unsigned integer types (except usize), see documentation.

 # TL;DR;

 Its an operation that does a multiply of 2 integers using XOR to "add" the partial results.

-Current version: 0.6.0
+Current version: 0.8.0

 License: MIT OR Apache-2.0